All Episodes

 But if it does, doesn't bode well for me.

-But the bottom line is let's say if I can live to 80 and I need a new hip, I think I'd like to be able to know my health insurance pays for it.
+But the bottom line is, let's say if I can live to 80 and I need a new hip, I think I'd like to be able to know my health insurance pays for it.

 I really would.

-Well, good luck with uh Medicare for all.
+Well, good luck with Medicare for all.

-You know, I know there is a uh there's a tendency, the left, status, socialists, redistributionists, communists.
+You know, I know there is a, there's a tendency, the left, statists, socialists, redistributionists, communists, they love to make promises.

-Am I gonna be able to retire?
+Am I going to be able to retire?

 Hit this button and you'll be saved.

-And I I get it, they're good products.
+And I get it.

-I'm not against them, but it's but notice it plays on fear.
+I'm not against them, but it's, but notice it plays on fear.

 Well, the track record they are starting with is atrocious.

-False promises are made all the time, and it's made in the guise of power.
+False promises are made all the time and it's made in the guise of power.

-And every time you entrust your government to do something for you, Medicare is headed for bankruptcy, social security is headed for bankruptcy, and we can't get rid of or adjust either one of them because it's the third world rail in American politics.
+And we can't get rid of or adjust either one of them because it's the third world rail in American politics.

 You can't even talk about it.